siyul-park/uniflow/docs/getting_started.md

 ./dist/uniflowctl delete secrets --namespace default --filename examples/secrets.yaml
 ```

-This command removes all node specifications or secrets defined in `examples/nodes.yaml` or `examples/secrets.yaml` from the specified namespace.
-If no namespace is specified, it defaults to the `default` namespace.
+This command removes all node specifications or secrets defined in the specified file.
+If no namespace is specified, the `default` namespace is used.

 ### Get

-The `get` command retrieves node specifications or secrets from a namespace:
+The `get` command retrieves node specifications or secrets from a namespace.
+Usage examples are:

 ```sh
 ./dist/uniflowctl get nodes --namespace default